aleksei-berezkin/cli-bits/README.md

 ## Compatibility

-The utilities are written primarily for macOS, but most of them should also work on Linux.
+The utilities are written primarily for macOS, but many should also work on Linux.
+The JS scripts may also run on Windows, though they haven’t been tested there.

-They have not been tested on Windows.

 ## Usage

-See the comments in each script.
+See the comments in each script in `./bin`.